vg-json-data/sm-json-data/region/region-readme.md

 * _farming:_ Represents the presence monster spawners.
 This may be removed later and replaced by actual monster spawners.
 #### locks
 The `locks` property is an array that contains different ways a node can be locked, and the corresponding way it can be unlocked.
 Each object in the `locks` property has two properties of its own:
+* _type:_ An enum indicating the type of lock.
+It gives a basic idea of what kind of thing has to be done to open this lock.
+Possible lock types are:
+  * _bossFight:_ Meant for locks on actual boss nodes, indicates that the node is unlocked by performing the boss fight.
+  * _coloredDoor:_ A door lock that is opened by spending ammo on a door.
+Includes eye doors.
+  * _cutscene:_ A lock that is essentially opened by just waiting in the room.
+  * _escapeFunnel:_ Like permanent locks, those are locks that cannot be undone.
+Escape funnel locks, specifically, are activated by the escape sequence and used to force the player to go to the ship.
+  * _gameFlag:_ Indicates a lock that is opened when a game flag has been activated.
+Most locks that are unlocked by killing a boss are this type, rather than `bossFight`.
+  * _killEnemies:_ A lock that is unlocked by killing enemies in a room.
+This excludes doors in boss rooms, which are `gameFlag` locks.
+  * _permanent:_ A lock that can never be unlocked.
+  * _triggeredEvent:_ A type for miscellaneous events triggered by an action performed nearby by Samus.
 * _lock:_ The `lock` property lists [logical requirements](../logicalRequirements.md) that must be fulfilled in order for the node to be locked.
 If this is missing, the node is considered initially locked at game start.
 * _unlock:_ The `unlock` property lists [logical requirements](../logicalRequirements.md) that must be fulfilled in order to undo this specific lock.